ReDI-School/intro-java/homeworks/Homework_4.10.18.md

 ## 2. Pick one of the exrcises that you have not done yet and solve it:

 - Search for you method [here](https://docs.oracle.com/javase/9/docs/api/java/lang/String.html)
+- Do not use the `Search` box on the website but the search of the browser. `Ctrl+F` or `⌘ Command+F` brings up the search of the browser.
 - Read the explanation and how it is used
 - Solve the exercise with that method